 Light and the Spreading Heavens – Isaiah 42

 On a still, clear night, standing in awe of the limitless universe before us, we get a sense for the overwhelming nature of God.
-That such a Creator knows even the number of hairs upon our head, or cares so deeply about each one of us, is almost beyond our comprehension.
+That such a Creator even knows the number of hairs on our head (or once were there), and cares so deeply about each one of us, is almost beyond our comprehension.

-It is just as amazing that this Creator would come and walk the earth as a human, a future king in the line of David.
-He would come to save and to serve not only the Jewish nation, but also all the non-Jewish people of the earth, the Gentiles.
+It is just as amazing that this Creator would come and walk the earth as a human, a future King in the line of David.
+He would come not only to save and to serve His chosen Israel, but all the people of the earth, including the Gentiles.

 The prophet Isaiah tells us more about this coming Servant King: